 Neil was KIA at Hill 200, Ulu Pandan during battle for Singapore.
-At least 6 soldiers from HQ Platoon died during battle at Kill 200.
+At least 6 soldiers from HQ Platoon died during battle at Hill 200.
 Neil’s body was not recovered until 21 Dec 1942, when Major Cough was finally given permission by the Japanese 10 months after their deaths in Feb 1942 to take out a search party.

 Neil’s parents William Evans Warne born Bendigo 1871 and Adeline Eustice Thomas married 1902 Perth.
-It is believed Neil’s father William was a JP at Southern Cross at least during the early 1930’s.
-This role required his presence at court cases.
+Neil’s father William was a JP at Southern Cross at least during the early 1930’s.
+This role required his regular presence at court cases.